raphaelmayer/compositebaas/README.md

     - decide how to parallelize (nested vs seq)
 - **handle lambda limitations** appropriately (file sizes, durations)
 - **service functions**
-    - all functions get and put their result in s3.
     - We could potentially send text directly.
-    - functions should have some kindof configuration params like available memory, timeout
+    - functions should have some kindof configuration params like available memory, timeout in ontology.
 - **regions**
     - intelligent selection?
     - option to set region?
 (CLI)